ggbecker/content-navigator/README.md

   - template_timer_enabled
   - template_yamlfile_value

-More details on templates you can find by activating the respective snippet on VSCode or on [ComplianceAsCode/content Templates Section of Developer Guide](https://github.com/ComplianceAsCode/content/blob/master/docs/manual/developer_guide.adoc#732-list-of-available-templates)
+More details on templates you can find by activating the respective snippet on VSCode/Codium or on [ComplianceAsCode/content Templates Section of Developer Guide](https://github.com/ComplianceAsCode/content/blob/master/docs/manual/developer_guide.adoc#732-list-of-available-templates)

 ### Test Suite Launch Configuration